backupbrew/switchbrew/SPL services.md

 Takes a single u32 and unlocks the engine with that id.
 It must be owned by current session otherwise 0xD21A will be returned.

+## GetSplWaitEvent

+Returns an event handle for synchronizing with the locked AES engine.